MystenLabs/sui/docs/content/concepts/transactions/WIP-ptb.md

 Each programmable transaction block is consists of a block that is comprised of individual transaction commands (sometimes referred to themselves as transactions).
 Each transaction command is executed in order, and the results from a transaction command can be used in any subsequent transaction command.
 The effects, i.e. object modifications or transfers, of all transaction commands in a block are applied atomically at the end of the transaction, and if one transaction command fails, the entire block fails and no effects from the commands are applied.

 This document will cover the semantics of the execution of the transaction commands.
+Note that it will assume familiarity with the Sui object model and the Move language.
+For more information on those topics, see the following documents: (TODO LINKS)

 ## Transaction Type